lavague-ai/LaVague/docs/docs/modules/driver.md

 driver = SeleniumDriver(headless=False, chrome_user_dir="path/to/your/chrome/profile")
 ```

-### Bind to an already exising instance running in debug mode
+### Bind to an already existing instance running in debug mode

 Here's how to bind to an already existing Chrome instance running in debug mode.